GJeannin0/BlogPost/index.md

 }
 ```

-It also includes simple methods to get its size, to get its capacity and to push an element.
+It also includes simple methods to get its size, to get its capacity, to insert an element and to push an element.
 Which can be needed to work with DynArrays.

 ```cpp